 If only there was a way to conduct case law research with a tool that pre-structured the data, organizing it by topic and surfacing the pertinent legal factors which form the basis of a court decision.
 Professionals could filter by outcome and every relevant factor that makes up the legal test the court employs to decide the matter.

 This is not wishful thinking anymore.
 Blue J has set out to bring absolute clarity to the law, everywhere and on demand.
 A key component of this goal is to rethink and redesign case law search.
 Here is what Blue J does differently from the dominant search engines.

 Our tax experts research a legal topic, for example, the question whether an interest in a corporation is debt or equity.
-They gather and read through all the cases that have been decided on this matter, identify the ones with a substantive legal analysis and then structure this data in such a way that the researcher using this search method can filter by a plethora of factors.
+They gather and read through all the cases and IRS materials that have been decided on this matter, identify the ones with a substantive legal analysis and then structure this data in such a way that the researcher using this search method can filter by a plethora of factors.
 Examples of factors are:

 - the outcome of the case,